fluturecode/myMtv-client/README.md

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

 To learn React, check out the [React documentation](https://reactjs.org/).

+## React-You-Tube

+A simple React component acting as a thin layer over the YouTube IFrame Player API.
+To install "yarn add react-youtube".

 ### Deployment